 Porsche Sprint Challenge is a series based around sprint races, though its long-distance ‘series within a series’ has proven to be a popular element.

-The Jim Richards Endurance Trophy debuted in 2011, traditionally featuring one long distance race at five events throughout each season.
-The highest outright point scorer form these five races will then before the Endurance Champion and receive the Jim Richards Endurance Trophy at the end of the season.
+The Jim Richards Endurance Trophy debuted in 2011, traditionally featuring one long distance race per round.
+The highest outright point scorer form these longer format races will then become the Endurance Champion and receive the Jim Richards Endurance Trophy at the end of the season.

 Jim Richards Endurance Trophy Champions